 Athletic Training Major

-Athletic training is a recognized allied health profession that is dedicated to the prevention, treatment and rehabilitation of injuries in individuals who pursue a physically active lifestyle.
+Athletic training is an allied health profession that is dedicated to the prevention, treatment and rehabilitation of injuries in individuals who pursue a physically active lifestyle.
 Athletic trainers work with physicians and other members of the sports medicine team to help athletes and the physically active return quickly and safely to their sport or activity.